davidawad/davidawad.github.io/investing.md

 ## Mentorsip

-I'm very lucky to serve as an advisor to some startups around the world:
+I'm very lucky to work with some great startups around the world:

 ### US
 - [Crawlr](https://crawlr.app/)